MZzzNn/FlutterRoadmap/README.md

 ## 1) Dart

-in this level you will know
+In this level you will know
 1. Basics
      - variables and data types.
      - Operators.